nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>lists all contacts [(UC01)](#use-case-uc01list-all-contacts)</ins>.
-2. User requests to unassign the Vendor designation from a contact.
+2. User requests to unassign the contact as a vendor.
-3. System displays the contact as no longer being designated as a Vendor, in the list of contacts.
+3. System shows the contact is no longer a vendor in the list of contacts.

    Use case ends.